Female on the Beach: Plot

 Amy comes to see Drummy working on his boat, upset after speaking to his aunt and uncle.
-She kisses him and says he won't forget her, and she will wait for him.
+She kisses him and says he won't forget him and she will wait for him.

 Lynn awakens to Drummy fixing the broken patio railing.
 She remarks it is a lovely day for a wedding and puts on her dress for the day.
 Amy enters the home and asks how it feels to “win first prize”.
 Amy insults the marriage prospect between Lynn and Drummy and says he is using her for her money.
-Lynn tells Amy to “get over it”, and she storms off.
+Lynn tells Amy to “get over it” and she storms off.

 Lynn and Drummy embrace after the wedding, and Drummy suggests going to Catalina on the boat immediately.
 Despite the rough weather, Lynn agrees.
-The Sorensons arrive to give their good wishes to the new couple and introduce their new driver, Roddy (Ed Fury).
+The Sorensons arrive to give their good wishes to the new couple and introduce their new driver, Roddy.
 Drummy tells Lynn he loves her for the first time.

 Amy sees Lynn on the beach preparing to board the boat, and apologizes for speaking badly of Drummy earlier.
 She asks Lynn to tell Drummy she wishes him “every success”.
 Lynn removes a photo of Eloise from the boat and tosses it into the ocean.
 While unloading her suitcase, she discovers the new fuel pump Drummy was supposed to have installed in his boat.
 She recalls him saying they can spontaneously combust, and has a flashback to him saying she should be afraid of him when they had an argument on the beach.

 Hearing Drummy call for her from the house, Lynn hides the fuel pump on the boat and goes inside.
 Drummy says she looks tired and pours her a drink which she intentionally spills on herself.
 In her room she dials the coast guard for weather information who says it is “worse”.
 She then dials the police, and the officer who answers says Lt.
 Gulley is out of office.
 Just as she asks him to call Mrs. Markham, Drummy bursts in.

 Drummy clarifies that his aunt and uncle wanted him to marry her for her money.
 When she asks why he didn't tell her before, he says it is because he has fallen in love with her.
 She tells him what she found on the boat, insisting he had a plan to kill her just as Amy warned.
 The phone rings and Drummy answers and placates the officer.
 She smacks Drummy who falls to the floor, bleeding.

 Lynn runs out of the house while Drummy again collapses to the floor.
 Desperate to flee, she runs to the boat while Drummy calls to her and climbs into the water.
 Drummy sees Amy on the beach who says Lynn has drowned herself.
 Amy reveals she switched the fuel pumps in an attempt to keep Drummy for herself, and that she also killed Eloise.